Reds vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has collected 55 hits with 16 doubles, nine home runs and 33 walks.
+- Goldschmidt has put up 56 hits with 16 doubles, nine home runs and 33 walks.
 He has driven in 25 runs with seven stolen bases.

 Goldschmidt Recent Games